RatJuggler/developer-portfolio/README.md

   Content will be available at: `http://localhost:8080`

-- docker / node - The Node application, which also serves a copy of the public static files.
+- docker / node - A Node instance for the template application, which also serves a copy of the public static files.

   Create an image with: `docker build -f docker/node/Dockerfile -t portfolio-application .`